Television in Afghanistan: History

 The conceptual foundation of television in Afghanistan was first elucidated by Dr. Hafiz Sahar, chief editor of the Eslah national daily newspaper, in his 1967 investigative academic work at New York University.
 He made a compelling argument and advocated, based on the experiences of other developing countries, the need for television as an educational tool.
 In addition, he addressed practical solutions to the initial technical problems of bringing television to Afghanistan, stating “Kabul itself is dominated by two high hills that make excellent natural broadcasting towers, thus, simplifying coverage problems”.

 Technical and financial aid provided by the Japan International Cooperation Agency (JICA) kickstarted the construction work of the studio and transmitter buildings in 1976, with the work completed by August 1978.
-The state-owned Radio Television Afghanistan (RTA, previously just Radio Afghanistan) launched the first TV channel in Afghanistan at first broadcasting for two hours daily starting in August 1978.
+The state-owned Radio Television Afghanistan (RTA, previously just Radio Afghanistan) launched the first TV channel in Afghanistan at first broadcasting for two hours daily starting on 19 August 1978, using PAL color system.
 During the 1980s, many Soviet programs were airing such as the children's show Nu Pogodi!.
 The studios of RTA were also often used by musicians to record music videos.

 From 1992 onward television went into decline when hostilities in the capital Kabul destroyed broadcasting infrastructure.
-During the Taliban government between 1996 and 2001, television was strictly banned—especially after 8 July 1998—and stores selling TVs, satellite dishes, VCRs, or other similar technology entertainment devices were closed.
+During the Taliban government between 1996 and 2001, television was strictly banned—especially after 8 July 1998—and stores selling TVs, satellite dishes, VCRs, or other similar technology entertainment devices were closed due to its prohibition on depicting all living beings.
 Anyone owning or watching TV was arrested and punished.
 The national television broadcaster was closed down, whilst private broadcasters' buildings and studios were smashed by the regime's police.
 A smaller territory that was controlled by the Northern Alliance in the country's northeast province of Badakhshan had a television channel financed by the Northern Alliance that broadcast, with a weak signal, news and movies to approximately 5,000 people in the city of Fayzabad.
 The station had a large library of movies and documentaries on VHS and Betamax for broadcasting, and the American movie First Blood was reportedly the most favored by watchers.
 Nonetheless, the station still had some levels of censorship, banning films containing women in swimsuits, singing or dancing (under the pressure of fundamentalists from the Northern Alliance); however gory and violent scenes were kept intact.
 The Betamax player that played most of the movies the station had was broken.
 During this period, wealthy citizens who still had television sets and satellite dishes decided to hide their sets in cupboards.